ndp-software/data-lackey/README.md

 # Data Lackey

+* Tired of building complex views that manage data loading?
-> __Tired of having to build promise chains to coordinate the loading of your pages?
+* Tired of promise chains to coordinate the loading of your pages?
-Tired of having pages break because a user linked from a different page?
+* Tired of pages breaking because some data wasn't loaded first?
-Tired of overloading your server with duplicate requests for the same data?
+* Tired of overloading your server with duplicate requests for the same data?

-Give Data Lackey a spin....__
+> Give Data Lackey a spin....

-Data Lackey orchestrates data loading for rich front-end JS applications.
+_Data Lackey orchestrates data loading for rich front-end JS applications._

 With Data Lackey:
 * declaratively express which data is needed by components
+* keep data management separate from views
 * automatically track which data is not loaded, being loaded and already loaded
 * configure dependencies between data, and be guaranteed data is loaded before other data
 * reload data at periodic intervals (poll)